Darkle/eleventy-plugin-html-validate/readme.md

 A simple plugin that runs on the `eleventy.after` event and validates all the HTML files that were built.

+This is a fork of the original with an added feature of exiting the build when html validation fails.

 Use:

 ```js